-Nature-based solutions applied by federal agencies have included wetland restoration, transportation and facility construction, coral reef protection, farm and forest management, community development, school design, military base management, and beyond.
-The deployment of nature-based solutions for so many uses by so many agencies with Tribal, state, Territorial and local partners reflects decades of research and experimentation.
-These examples demonstrate that well-designed nature-based solutions can be cost-effective, outlast conventional options, be more resilient to the effects of climate change, and provide multiple benefits often beyond what conventional options provide.
-A broad selection of examples of how the federal government has used nature-based solutions follows.
-These stories are not exhaustive, but rather demonstrate the range of scales and contexts where agencies have adopted nature-based solutions.
+Nature-based solutions adopted or supported by federal agencies include wetland restoration, transportation and facility construction, coral reef protection, farm and forest management, community development, school design, military base management, and beyond.
+The deployment of nature-based solutions for so many uses by so many agencies with Tribal, state, Territorial and local partners, reflects decades of research and experimentation.
+The examples below demonstrate that well-designed nature-based solutions can be cost-effective, outlast conventional options, be more resilient to the effects of climate change, and provide multiple benefits often beyond what conventional options provide.
+These examples are not exhaustive, but rather demonstrate the range of scales and contexts where agencies have adopted nature-based solutions.